MirinaeCoding/MirinaeCoding/README.md

 ### Hi there 👋

-😺 I'm Clara, a programming student based in France <br/>
+😺 Programming student based in France <br/>
-👩🏻‍💻 I'm currently working on projects for my school
+👩🏻‍💻 Currently working on projects for my school

 <!--